 The ‘open day’ will feature Dr Kaufman providing a short introduction to the MSc History programme and the range of library and support services available, before inviting questions in an open question and answer session.

 Fellow Programme Co-director, Dr Enda Delaney, says:

 “History has been studied at the University of Edinburgh since its foundation in 1583 but the tradition of distinction really started with William Robertson, a leading scholar of the Scottish Enlightenment, who became Principal in 1762 and later, Historiographer Royal.

 “Two hundred and fifty years on, we are using 21st century technology to offer a top-class postgraduate degree through distance learning.

 “This is the only history programme of its kind currently offered by a world-class, ancient university.”

 A further open day will take place, 29 May 2013.
-Bookings will be available after the April open day.
+Bookings will be available after the April open day has taken place.

 Book to take part

 To register your interest in the April open day, check that your computer is compatible with Blackboard Collaborate or join the live session on the day, please click on this link: